 Pre-Collegiate Summer Scholars Program

-The Pre-Collegiate Summer Scholars Program offers approximately 190 selected students the opportunity to spend seven weeks experiencing Cornell University’s rich academic life.
+The Pre-Collegiate Summer Scholars Program offers approximately 200 students the opportunity to experience Cornell University’s rich academic life prior to starting in the fall.
 Students live in a small and diverse residential community where they meet faculty, staff, and other students.
 They take classes and learn about the campus and the variety of resources that support academic achievement.
-They are introduced to the wide range of extracurricular activities available at Cornell.
-The program is coordinated by the Learning Strategies Center in conjunction with the Office of Academic Diversity Initiatives, the New York State Opportunities Programs, the Office of Financial Aid and Student Employment, and the University’s undergraduate colleges.
+The program is coordinated by the Learning Strategies Center in conjunction with the Office of Academic Discovery and Impact, the New York State Opportunities Programs, the Office of Financial Aid and Student Employment, and the University’s undergraduate colleges.

 students walking in front of PSB in the summer